drosenzweig2024/QuestionGame/WrittenResponse.md

 Identifies the name of the list being used in this response

-The list is stored in the variable randomNORESPONSE
+The list is stored in the variable NORESPONSE

 ### 3b iv.